yuweisunn/segmented-FL/README.md

 Make sure you change *YOUR_USER_NAME* to your user name.

 ## Running the systems
-First, please download the [Segmented Intrusion Detection Dataset (SIDD)](https://drive.google.com/file/d/1kSWHhqyMRtnqs_SF5tmQG8Qgy2Jm1nPo/view?usp=sharing).
-Make sure to extract files under the project folder as follows:
+First, please download the [Segmented Intrusion Detection Dataset (SIDD)](https://www.kaggle.com/datasets/yuweisunut/sidd-segmented-intrusion-detection-dataset).
+Make sure to place the files under the project folder as follows:

 <p>
 -Segmented-FL<br>